Steps to earn the "CDAAC" Certificate - Christian Drug, Alcohol & Addictions Counselor

 Dual Credential - Christian CDAAC Certificate / CCAPP State Certification

-Please send all inquiries and tuition and fee payments to:
+Please send all inquiries, tuition and fee payments to:

 P.O.
 Box 326